 Explain your experimental design for answering your research question.
 Clarify what experiments/techniques you used in order to answer your research question.
-State the function of every technique/measurement and if necessary, explain why you have chosen certain techniques.
-Remember to keep confined to essential details.
+State the function of every technique/measurement, and if necessary explain why you have chosen certain techniques.
+Remember to keep this confined to essential details only.

 Only report results that are relevant for your research question.
-Give percentages rather than exact data when possible.
-Also, use graphs for your most important findings.
+Give percentages rather than exact data when possible and use graphs for your most important findings.

 Give the answer to your research question.
-With this, repeat the question you stated in your introduction.
+Also make sure to repeat the question you stated in your introduction.
 Do not use more than one or two slides.

 Explain the answer to your research question.
-If relevant, state some conditions that could have influenced your data.
+If relevant, state some conditions that may have influenced your data.

 State the future prospective of your research shortly.